-All of the initiatives listed on the previous page have been integrated into department work plans and budgets.
-Developing an Urban Bees strategy had not been identified, and as such, has not been included within current work plans or the upcoming Budget Deliberations.
+All of the above initiatives and more are integrated into department work plans and budgets.
+Developing an Urban Agriculture Strategy had not been identified and as such, has not been included within current work plans or the upcoming Budget Deliberations.